Online Advanced Specialty Application Workshop

 Participants will also learn about Rapid Response, Early Psychological Interventions, Recent Trauma Clinical Presentations, Prevention of PTSD, EMDR based Early Interventions and two AIP-informed procedures for Acute Stress Syndrome Stabilization © (ASSYST).

-The objective of these procedures is focused on the client's nervous system activation regulation (stabilization) through the reduction or removal of the activation produced by the somatic-sensory components of the pathogenic memory to achieve optimal levels of nervous system activation; thus, facilitating the AIP system the subsequent natural adaptive processing of the information.
+The objective of these procedures is focused on the client’s nervous system activation regulation (stabilization) through the reduction (desensitization) or removal of the activation produced by the sensory, emotional, or physiological (somatic-sensory) components of the intrusive pathogenic memories to achieve optimal levels of nervous system activation; thus, facilitating the AIP system the subsequent adaptive processing of the information

-The ASSYST procedures follows the Psychological First Aid (PFA) reduction of distress and adaptive functioning objectives, and must be administered within a continuum of care context (stepped progression of health care provided in an increasingly intensified manner) to help the person achieve a state of adaptive functioning or to facilitate access to the next level of care when necessary.
+These procedures follow the Psychological First Aid (PFA) reduction of distress and adaptive functioning objectives and must be administered within a continuum of care context (stepped progression of health care provided in an increasingly intensified manner) to help the person achieve a state of adaptive functioning or to facilitate access to the next level of care when necessary.

 WEEK 3 - EMDR Protocol for Recent Critical Incidents and Ongoing Traumatic Stress (EMDR-PRECI)